6. Do you use analytics? How do you measure success, ROI, and progress?

 Your agency should offer as many services as you need.
 If you're already doing something well in-house, there's no reason to start outsourcing that to an unknown company.
 If you need a full marketing package, look for an agency that brings a variety of skills to the table.
 Many agencies will have specialties, even if they also offer full marketing services.
 Find an agency that's really good at the thing you need most.

-For instance, we have someone on our team who is an SEO expert.
-He's been in the industry for years and is very experienced, so our SEO services are top notch (and we're not afraid to say so!).
-We also have a full-time content writer, we're very familiar with website development & optimization, lead generation, and we've assisted with trade shows and other outbound methods.
+For instance, we have members on our team who specialize in SEO, and applications that help us to optimize our content.
+These experts and resources allow our services to be top-notch (and we're not afraid to say so!).
+Our content and inbound marketing specialists are familiar with website development & optimization, lead generation, and have assisted with trade shows and other outbound methods.

 8. Do you offer platform setup, integration, and training?